z4gon/snowy-rock-triplanar-shader-unreal/README.md

-# UE5Template
+# Snowy Rock Triplanar Shader

-Unreal Engine blank project template
+Implemented with Triplanar Projection and Normals Orientation in **Unreal Engine 5.1.0**